intelligentplant/AppStoreConnect.Adapters/docs/adapter-host-authn-authz.md

 ## X.509 Client Certificate Authentication

+> When using X.509 certificate authentication, the certificate represents App Store Connect itself rather than the calling user.

 To enable X.509 client certificate authentication (including receiving certificates via HTTP request headers instead of at the TLS level), follow Microsoft's documentation [here](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/certauth).

 ## Windows Authentication Authentication

+> When using Windows Authentication, App Store Connect will always authenticate using the indentity of the App Store Connect service rather than the identity of the calling user.

 To enable Windows Authentication, follow Microsoft's documentation [here](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/windowsauth).

 ## Azure AD Bearer Token Authentication

+> App Store Connect requests bearer tokens from Azure AD using client credentials that represent the App Store Connect itself rather than the calling user.

 To use Azure AD bearer token authentication, you must perform the following pre-requisite steps: